avasdao/subnet-builders/web/src/pages/precompiles/asset-bridge.md

 ---
-title: Precompiled Storage Gateway
+title: Cross-chain Asset Bridge
 description: Provides a gateway to externally stored data directly from within a smart contract call.
 ---

-The goal of this precompiled contract is to enable on-chain contracts the ability to save and retrieve content to and from the IPFS network.
-This precompiled "externally" stored gateway exists at contract address `0x53C`.
+The aim of this lesson is to show you step-by-step how to deploy a cross-chain asset bridge to your local Subnet.

 # Table of contents